 The number of Renewable Obligations Certificates (ROCs) are calculated each month based on the number of mega-watts of power exported.
-The ROC buyout price is fixed for each Compliance Period and is published in advance by Ofgem.
-The ROC recycle price is not published until September following the accounting year end and thus management estimate the price.
+The ROC buyout price is fixed for each compliance generation period and is published in advance by Ofgem.
+The ROC recycle price is not usually published until September following the accounting year end and thus management estimate the price using third party expert information if it is not published in time.
+The recycle price is not usually published until September following the accounting year end and thus management estimate the value accrued at the year end if it is not published in time.
 The estimated recycle value of the ROCs is an estimate of the future benefit that may be obtained from the ROC recycle fund at the end of the compliance period.
 The recycle fund provides a benefit where supplier buy-out charges (incurred by suppliers who do not procure sufficient ROCs to satisfy their obligations) are returned to renewable generators on a pro-rata basis.
 The estimate is based on assumptions about likely levels of renewable generation and supply over the compliance period and is thus subject to some uncertainty.